Skip to main content

 }

-Replace 777XXXX with your IAM User ID and US-EAST-2 with whichever region you are using, while the cluster ${module.eks.cluster_name} value we passed in, just adds your cluster name from the eks module, you can replace it with your cluster name straight up if you dont use the eks module to provision your eks cluster.
+Replace 777XXXX with your IAM User ID and US-EAST-2 with whichever region you are using, while the cluster ${module.eks.cluster_name} value we passed in, just adds your cluster name from the EKS module, you can replace it with your cluster name straight up if you don't use the EKS module to provision your EKS cluster.

 ๐Ÿ‘‰ Step 2: Create Karpenter EC2 Instance Profileโ€‹